-Rosh HaShana is essentially the Jewish New Year, “Rosh” means beginning and “Shana” means year.
+Rosh HaShanah is essentially the Jewish New Year, “Rosh” means beginning and “Shanah” means year.
 In the Jewish world, in this day families gather to have a traditional dinner (Seder) where they bless different foods with specific meanings.
 In Israel in particular, aside from the religious and family traditions, there are some of the best parties of the year!

 Like on Shabbat and other Holidays, kosher bars and restaurants are closed and there is no public transportation.

 If you are looking for a synagogue during Rosh Hashana, check out Secret Tel Aviv’s ‘Guide to Olim Friendly Synagogues’.